-Feeding intensity was consistently low throughout this area of the salmon migration route, with the exception of incredibly full stomachs at the last site, Queen Charlotte Strait (Figure 4).
-Gut fullness indices were consistently below 1% body weight throughout the first four sites, and at mid-Johnstone Strait site J08, the gut fullness increases to around 1% body weight, which is still relatively low, compared to the around 7% body weight feeding intensity at site J02.
+Gut fullness was consistently low throughout this area of the salmon migration route, with the exception of incredibly full stomachs at the last site, Queen Charlotte Strait (Figure 4).
+Gut fullness indices were consistently below 1% body weight throughout the Discovery Islands and J06, the first Johnstone Strait site.
+The mid-Johnstone Strait site J08, the gut fullness increased to around 1% body weight, which is still relatively low, compared to the around 7% body weight feeding intensity at site J02.
+Macro- and microplastics were found in juvenile salmon stomachs, with a frequency of % for pink and % for chum, at sites D07/09/11 and J06.